Last Updated on

 As a plus, content marketing and SEO helps position your brand as an authority in your field, increasing trust and conversion rate.

-SEO takes time, and some investment in the cost of creating content, but is not nearly as expensive as paid ads, and adding a trickle of sales from this channel can help offset more costly acquisition channels.
+SEO takes time, and some investment.
+But it is not nearly as expensive as paid ads, and adding a steady number of low-cost sales will help offset more costly acquisition channels.

 Direct communication channels like email, SMS and push notifications are more cost-effective alternatives (or complements) to paid ads.

-This will give you the ability to market to them further, for much lower cost than most other channels.
+This gives you the ability to market to them further, and acquire sales for a much lower cost than other acquisition channels.

-Referrals are yet another super cost-effective way to get new customers.
+Referrals are yet another cost-effective way to get new customers.

-With the low cost, low effort required to manage, and solid return from referral programs, this is a great opportunity to reduce your overall CAC and again offset your more expensive channels.
+With the low cost and low effort required to manage referral programs, this is a great opportunity to reduce your CAC and offset your more expensive channels.

-The ROI of influencer marketing can vary a lot, but brands who do this well can see an incredible return on their money.
+The ROI of influencer marketing can vary a lot, but brands who do influencer marketing well see an incredible return on their money.

 Influencer Marketing Hub finds an average ROI of $5.78 for every dollar spent on influencer marketing, while the top 13% of businesses are able to generate $20 of revenue per dollar invested.

-Look for influencers to partner with, whether it’s on Instagram, TikTok, podcasts, or any other platforms where your audience is.
+Look for influencers to partner with, whether it’s on Instagram, TikTok, podcasts, or any other platforms where your audience consumes content.

 Larger brands can consider signing brand ambassadors to represent them, a tactic major brands have been doing for decades to grow visibility and build trust and credibility in their niche.